What is the jurisdiction of family court and can I file suit for declaration of matrimonial status?

 - Declaration as to the validity of the marriage.

-- Declaration of matrimonial status of a person.
+- Declaration of the matrimonial status of a person.

-- Dispute regarding property between the parties to a marriage.
+- The dispute regarding property between the parties to a marriage.

 - Pass an injunction order in respect of marital relationship.

 - Declaration as to the legitimacy of a person.